eduvpn/documentation/app/windows.md

 This document describes the functional requirements of eduVPN for Windows.
 This means it will describe *what* the application must be capable of and not necessarily how, although there will be some implementation suggestions mentioned throughout and some acceptance criteria as well.

-## Supported versions of Windows

-#### Required operating system versions
-These operating systems should be supported by the eduVPN application.
-- All versions of Microsoft Windows 7 with Service Pack 1
-- All versions of Microsoft Windows 8.1
-- All versions of Microsoft Windows 10
-- All versions of Microsoft Windows Server 2008¹
-- All versions of Microsoft Windows Server 2008 R2¹
-- All versions of Microsoft Windows Server 2012¹
-- All versions of Microsoft Windows Server 2012 R2¹
-- All versions of Microsoft Windows Server 2016¹

-¹ Only versions with a GUI.
-So no Core-editions or Nano-versions.

-#### Nice to have operating system versions
-These operating systems are not necessary, but if they will work without considerable extra effort it will be a bonus.
-- All versions of Microsoft Windows Vista are supported.
-- All versions of Microsoft Windows 7 (without Service Pack 1) are supported
-- All versions of Microsoft Windows 8 are supported.

-#### Versions that should not be supported
-These operating systems should not be supported.
-They are insecure, old, crappy and evil ;).
-- All versions of Microsoft Windows XP and lower.

 # Why an eduVPN App?

 Configuring eduvpn on your Windows device is quite involved, i.e. it